Julie Posetti: "#Twitdef"

-The following day, Chris Mitchell, the editor-in-chief of The Australian, stated that he had been defamed by the tweet and was considering suing Posetti for the statements.
+The following day, Mitchell stated that he had been defamed by the tweet and was considering suing Posetti for the statements.

 By 29 November, Mitchell's lawyers had sent a letter demanding an apology.

 With a tape recording of the conference proceedings supporting Posetti's side of the story, a lawsuit increasingly seemed unwinnable.

 Posetti's employer, the University of Canberra, expressed their support for Posetti and on 9 December, Posetti's lawyers replied refusing an apology and inviting Chris Mitchell to attend lectures on journalism at the University of Canberra.

 Posetti's supporters also created a Facebook page to support her case.

 Journalist Jonathan Holmes pointed out that the case was significant because "It's not every day that the editor of a newspaper threatens to sue a journalist simply for reporting a matter of public interest.
 To put it mildly, it's a somewhat counter-intuitive action for a newspaperman to take."